islamshaabaan/SmartHome_Atmega32/README.md

 #### The system allows controlling the home by mobile phone application through Bluetooth [UART Terminal with TTL].

 #### There Are subsystems are implemented;
-1- First You should entering user name and password\r 2- Choose Options:
+	1- First You should entering user name and password

+	2- Choose Options:
 	  - a Safety door [Servo Motor] that could be opened
 	  - a light On/Off that could also be controlled
 	  - a Fan [DC Motor] On/Off
 	  -  ..
 	  -  ..

 #### The system supports 5 users with different names and passwords, and uses an external EEPROM to read and save users' data.